jakubgrzelak/PartyWall/README.md

 ## android

 5. Modify `src/api/requests/index.js`.
 Please provide in a given place your IP address for localhost.
 Unfortunatley axios needs it to work with android.
-6. Run `yarn run androoid` or open the project via Android Studio
+6. Run `yarn run android` or open the project via Android Studio